oliviodare/cv/index.md

 - **Institution:** Biological & Personality Psychology Laboratory, Universität Freiburg
 - **Years:** 2016
 - **Roles:** Daily management of several undergraduates.
 Teaching a neuroimaging sectioning technique

-## Awards and Honours
-- 'Aspirant' Doctoral Fellow of the Belgian National Science Fund (FNRS).
-4-year fully-funded scholarship
-- Fellow, Collective writing residency 'Earth Sciences: History, Science and Society,' Faberllull Olot, 2024
-- Fully-funded participant, International summer school 'Interdisciplinary Perspectives on Climate and Biodiversity Crises: Historical evolutions, current realities, and future pathways for socio-ecological transformation,' École Normale Supérieure and Centre Marc Bloch, 2023
-- Vicent Peset Llorca Fellowship 2021-22, Inter-university Institute López Piñero for the History of Medicine and Science, Universitat de València
-- "What does it mean to die as a senior?
-The evolving narrative of death in Spain during the coronavirus pandemic," (2020) 'Coronavirus crisis speed research', Freudenthal Institute, Utrecht University

 ## Editorial Work
 ### Co-founder, *Journal of Trial and Error*